 3. Try Wet Dog Treats

 Treats are another way to get additional moisture into your dog.
-Tasty snacks like Puppy Cake Dog Ice Cream will offer moisture to your dog in an irresistible sweet treat.
+Tasty snacks like Puppy Cake Dog Ice Cream or This & That Brothcicles will offer moisture to your dog in an irresistible sweet treat.

-Homemade frozen dog treat recipes are also a fun way to encourage your dog to take in more water.
+Homemade frozen dog treats recipes are also a fun way to encourage your dog to take in more water.
 Check out our Top Frozen Dog Treat Recipes for some inspiration.

 4. Feed Fresh Veggies and Fruits